-- Ensuring an effective and independent internal audit function, which works to provide assurance regarding the adequacy and operation of internal controls and processes intended to safeguard the Company's assets, effective and efficient use of the Company's resources, and timely and accurate recording of all transactions. - Meeting the Independent Auditor from time to time to discuss key observations relating to the financial statements for the relevant period. - Providing an independent channel of communication for the Compliance Officer, Internal Auditor and the Independent Auditor. - Inviting members of the management, and at its discretion, external experts in legal, financial and technical matters, to provide advice and guidance.
+- Ensuring an effective and independent internal audit function, which works to provide assurance regarding the adequacy and operation of internal controls and processes intended to safeguard the Company's assets, effective and efficient use of the Company's resources, and timely and accurate recording of all transactions. - Meeting the Independent Auditor from time to time to discuss key observations relating to the financial statements for the relevant period. - Providing an independent channel of communication for the Compliance Officer, Internal Auditor and the Independent Auditor.

+Inviting members of the management, are it itso discretion, external experts in legal, fireful and technical matters, to provide advice a discretion.